-4. ~~4.~~ Development Projects within the GDP shall be subject to the payment of all applicable fees required by the Municipal Code, subject to any applicable reimbursement or offset.
-5. ~~5.
-Unless~~As specifically authorized pursuant to General Condition No. 9, ~~no~~ building permits shallwill be issued untilprior to all on-site and off-site public improvements otherwise required for the subject subdivision havehaving been completed by the Applicant or others and approved by the City, or a satisfactory guarantee has been made to the City for all such incomplete public improvements in accordance with the Municipal CodeGeneral Condition No. 9, except to the extent any of such requirements is inconsistent with provisions of the PVH Agreement or the MFA or Centerra South MFA, as applicable.
+4. Development Projects within the GDP shall be subject to the payment of all applicable fees required by the Municipal Code, subject to any applicable reimbursement or offset.
+5. As specifically authorized pursuant to General Condition No. 9, building permits will be issued prior to all on-site and off-site public improvements otherwise required for the subject subdivision having been completed by the Applicant or others and approved by the City, or a satisfactory guarantee has been made to the City for all such incomplete public improvements in accordance with the General Condition No. 9, except to the extent any of such requirements is inconsistent with provisions of the PVH

+Agreement or the MFA or Centerra South MFA, as applicable.

-6. ~~6.~~ All Buildings must be constructed in compliance with current Building Code requirements.
-7. ~~7.~~ If any individual Development Project within the GDP does not meet the contiguity requirements of the MasterComprehensive Plan, to the extent applicable, the Director shall, in his or her sole discretion, be authorized to administratively grant an exception to such contiguity requirements in accordance with the applicable provisions of the Regulatory Procedures.
+6. All Buildings must be constructed in compliance with current Building Code requirements.
+7. If any individual Development Project within the GDP does not meet the contiguity requirements of the Comprehensive Plan, to the extent applicable, the Director shall, in his or her sole discretion, be authorized to administratively grant an exception to such contiguity requirements in accordance with the applicable provisions of the Regulatory Procedures.
 8. At the Developer's option, it may design upgraded street furnishings (i.e., benches, trash receptacles, etc.), regulatory signs, bus stops, street lights or other similar visible public improvements for the GDP.
-The City agrees to cooperate with the Developer in establishing criteria to review and approve or deny such designs and to negotiate an equitable sharing of costs for, and maintenance of, the same, except as otherwise provided in the MFA or Centerra South MFA, as applicable, or the Service Plan for the Centerraapplicable Metropolitan Districts ~~Nos.
-1 through 4~~District(s).
-9. Early Building Permits for Commercial Development Projects. - ~~9.
-Provided that adequate water for fire protection and an acceptable all weather access road for emergency vehicles are available to the site, the Director shall have the discretion to permit the approval of a Final Plat and/or the issuance of building permits for Development Projects within the GDP prior to: The Developer or the Metropolitan Districts, may request a Commercial Early Building Permit~~ for commercial development, including multi-family dwellings, prior to (a) signing of ~~public improvement~~ ~~civil~~ construction drawings ~~plans~~ by the City, provided such ~~drawings~~ ~~plans~~ have been submitted in final form, after consultation with City and non-City review agencies, and are ready to be executed; (b) the dedication of easements and rights-of-way for public improvements; and (c) the construction of public improvements. ~~In exercising the discretion authorized, the Director shall consider the following factors:~~

-- ~~when certain conditions are met as set forth in this General Condition 9.
+The City agrees to cooperate with the Developer in establishing criteria to review and approve or deny such designs and to negotiate an equitable sharing of costs for, and maintenance of, the same, except as otherwise provided in the MFA or Centerra South MFA, as applicable, or the Service Plan for the applicable Metropolitan District(s).
+9. Early Building Permits for Commercial Development Projects. - The Developer or the Metropolitan Districts, may request a Commercial Early Building Permit for commercial development, including multi-family dwellings, prior to (a) signing of civil construction plans by the City, provided such plans have been submitted in final form, after consultation with City and non-City review agencies, and are ready to be executed; (b) the dedication of easements and rights-of-way for public improvements; and (c) the construction of public improvements, when certain conditions are met as set forth in this General Condition 9.
 In the event of a request for an early grading permit and/or Commercial Early Building Permit for footings and foundation, the Director shall issue such permits; provided that such grading or footings and foundation shall be done at the Developer or Metropolitan District's own risk.
 In the event of a request for a Commercial Early Building Permit, the Director shall issue such permit provided that adequate water for fire protection and an acceptable all-weather access road for emergency vehicles is available to the site for which Commercial Early Building Permits are requested.
 The establishment of adequate fire protection and all-weather access road as described herein shall be deemed to establish that Commercial Early Building Permits may be issued without impairing public health, safety and welfare.
-The inclusion of the City as an additional obligee or insured.
-Whether or not practical difficulties exist;~~
+The inclusion of the City as an additional obligee or insured to the performance bonds required from contractors provides the City with reasonable assurance of the Applicant's ability to complete the public improvements necessary prior to issuance of a certificate of occupancy has been demonstrated.